 General Ledger Example

-All the permanent accounts on the balance sheet and all of the temporary accounts on the income statement are reflected on the general ledger.
-For example, activity for assets such as cash, fixed assets, inventory and accounts receivable are recorded on the ledger.
+All the permanent ledger accounts on the balance sheet and all of the temporary accounts on the income statement are reflected on the general ledger.
+For example, activity for asset accounts such as cash, fixed assets, inventory and accounts receivable are recorded on the ledger.
 Similarly, activity for liabilities such as accounts payable and notes payable are also listed.
 All of the debits and credits that will form the financial statements are moved from journals and subsidiary ledgers to the general ledger.

 There are a variety of accounting software packages that contain a general ledger.
 These systems include QuickBooks, Sage, Oracle and Peoplesoft among many others.
 The general ledger is in many ways indistinguishable from the other modules and reporting features in the software package.
 However, it is important to remember that the general ledger still exists and the function it plays in the generation of financial statements.